r Provision, Contingent liabilities and Contingent Assets

 Debt-Equity Ratio (Long term debt/ Shareholder’s Equity)

-The Company has taken additional debt from sources othan than FIs to make investment in Working Capital.
+The Company has raised funds from issuance of Preferential equity to make repayment of unsecured loans and other financial obligations.
 Management is expecting that it will increase the revenue in the long run and it will be beneficial for the Company.

 Debt Service Coverage Ratio (Earnings for Debt Service/ Debt Service)

-The Company has taken additional debt from sources othan than FIs to make investment in Working Capital.
+The Company has raised funds from issuance of Preferential equity to make repayment of unsecured loans and other financial obligations.
 Management is expecting that it will increase the revenue in the long run and it will be beneficial for the Company.

 (xiv) The Company has neither traded nor invested in Crypto or Virtual Currency during the financial year.